OUR MISSION STATEMENT

 - NOT IN POLITICS

-NO HATE NO VIOLENCE The new alternative ideology.
-Over time we can make the U.S. and the world a much better place.
+Over time this simple idea can help the U.S. and the world become a much better place.
 What we need right now is an alternative ideology to combat terrorists, racists, bigots, religious zealots, politicians, and anyone else spreading hate and violence.
 If you hate anything; ask yourself why?
 Hate is a feeling and emotion that everyone has a power to change.

 In America, we are fortunate to have free speech and the ability to believe in what we want.
 We can disagree with a belief and promote our own.
 What we should NOT do though is promote hate or violence to accomplish our goals.